ScienceCommons/api/README.md

 The app uses Google OAuth2 for authentication.
 In order to authenticate with a local instance of the server you need to set up OAuth2 credentials and register your callback URI at [Google Developer Console](https://console.developers.google.com/), and export your credentials to your GOOGLE_CLIENT_ID and GOOGLE_CLIENT_SECRET environment variables.

 ### How to build and run:
+* see setup_ubuntu.sh for commands needed to install dependencies and set up the app on an Ubuntu Linux machine.

 * Download and install dependencies
 ```bash